justinmklam/personal-website/content/posts/2018/01/sad-lamp.md

 draft = false
 image = "/imgs/blog-imgs/sad-lamp/Verilux Spectral Response - Comparison.PNG"
 layout = "single-blog"
-tagline = "Shedding the light of truth on a $70 bulb." tags = ["spectroscopy"] title = "Measuring the Spectral Response of a Light Therapy Lamp" type = "blog"
+tagline = "Shining the light of truth on a $70 bulb." tags = ["spectroscopy"] title = "Measuring the Spectral Characteristics of a Light Therapy Lamp" type = "blog"

 +++

-_Disclaimer: Light therapy is one method of easing seasonal affective disorder (SAD); some people swear by it whereas others remain unaffected.
+***Disclaimer:*** _Light therapy is one method of easing seasonal affective disorder (SAD); some people swear by it whereas others remain unaffected.
 This blog post does not intend to refute the effectiveness of light therapy, but rather to dig deeper into the technology behind these light therapy lamps to better educate fellow consumers._

 <!--more-->